-- I hypothesized that if I implemented three of her strategies – 100 Dreams, creating a career plan and keeping a time log – I would be able to work more on my side hustle.
+- I hypothesized that if I implemented three of her strategies – 100 Dreams, a career plan, and a time log – I would be able to work more on my side hustle.
 (HYPOTHESIS.)

 - In my notebook, I wrote out my 100 Dreams.
-I created and filled out a career plan that outlined what I needed to achieve in the next two years so I could reach my career goals.
+I created and filled out a career plan that outlined what I needed to achieve in the next two years.
 And for two weeks, I kept a detailed time log to find chunks of wasted time.
-After completing all three exercises, I had new priorities and time to work on them.
+After completing all three exercises, I had new priorities and found time to work on them.
 (EXPERIMENT.)

-- A month after my “experiment,” I was sticking to my goal time log!
+- A month after my “experiment,” I was still sticking to ideal time schedule!
 Not only was I creating content for my new blog, but I was also promoting it on social media and partnering with other bloggers.
 The strategies worked!
 (RESULTS.)

 - In my post about creating time and prioritizing, I shared my favorite strategies and results.
 I also shared the resources that helped me be successful (a printable career plan and customize-able time log).
 (REPORT.)

-Here at Built by Books, most of our career experiments involve research and experiments from best-selling development books.
-We are book nerds, yes, but we also want to get the most out of our reading.
+Here at Built by Books, most of our career experiments involve research and experiments from bestselling development books.
+We are book nerds, yes, but we try to implement the books’ key strategies in our own careers!

 Let’s use a real example from my life to see how the six sources are used when changing or creating a new habit.
 Currently, I am learning a new language, and I need to make time every day to practice and study.

 - Love What You Hate.
-Personal Motivation Statement: Find 30 minutes a day to sharpen your brain, better interact with your new home and officially say you are bilingual.
+My Personal Motivation Statement: Find 30 minutes a day to sharpen my brain, better interact with people in my new country, and officially say I’m bilingual.
 In order to better enjoy the difficult task of learning another language, I will ensure my resources are varied and interesting.
-So far, I am taking a class twice a week, listening to Pimsleur and using free iPhone apps.
+So far, I am taking a class twice a week, listening to Pimsleur, and using free iPhone apps.

 - Do What You Can’t.
-The skills needed to learn Croatian: vocabulary, tenses and cases.
+The skills needed to learn Croatian: vocabulary, tenses, and grammar cases.
 Deliberate practice each day will help me learn all three slowly.
 I must practice at least 30 minutes per day.

 - Invert the Economy.
 In order to create rewards, I need to first establish a timeline with goals.
-My goal for the next year is to establish the fluency of a Croatian 1st grader.
+My goal for the next year is as fluent as a Croatian 1st grader.
 In order to measure my progress, I will take a little test every two months.
-If I can score 80% or higher, I can buy a new book.
-Score less than 80%?
-I have to weed the yard.
-At the end of the year, I will find an accomplice with whom I can converse to test my language.

 - Control Your Space.
 I will plan my schedule around my Croatian classes, and I will find a block of time every non-class day to practice (Pimsleur until they run out, then a textbook).
 Instead of asking what a word means, I must look it up myself.
-After learning a new word or phrase, try it out that week when out in town.
+After learning a new word or phrase, try it out that week.

-If you are trying an experiment to change a habit, pay careful attention to the cues that cause the habitual behavior.
-Once you identify the cue, you can then begin to change the entire habit, including the trigger/cue, the habit itself and the undesired outcome.
-In Change Anything, this is “Control Your Space.”
+If you are trying an experiment to change a habit, pay careful attention to the cues that cause your habitual behavior.
+Once you identify the cue, you can begin to change the entire habit cycle, including the trigger/cue, the habit itself, and the undesired outcome.
+In Change Anything, this is called “Control Your Space.”

 To read more about changing habits, another great resource is The Power of Habit by Charles Duhigg.
-I wrote a post about habits a few weeks ago as it related to the way I was trying to change my tribe’s Instagram habits.
+I wrote a post about habits a few weeks ago because it came in handy when building my Instagram strategy.

-Built by Books has tons of resources to help you conduct your career experiments, including the ones mentioned in this post!
-Sign up for free access to our library of workbooks, worksheets and activities.
+Built by Books has many resources that help you conduct your career experiments, including the ones mentioned in this post!
+Sign up for free access to our library of workbooks, worksheets, and activities.